 Our Non-Profit Agency Partners

-The Civic Engagement and Career Development Center values the partnerships and relationships with our community partners.
+The Civic Engagement Center values the partnerships and relationships with our community partners.
 In order for our students to enhance their collegiate experience, they are encouraged to go beyond the gates of St. Mary’s University, get into the community, and give back.
 Community Partners provide such experiences in ways that a classroom cannot.

 Community partners can are welcomed to get involved in various ways: